Fine Dining in Washtenaw County: Where to Spend the Money

 1. Spencer (113 E Liberty St, Ann Arbor)

-Spencer is a wine shop by day and a tasting-menu restaurant by night.
-Husband-and-wife team Abby Olitzky and Steve Hall have operated the downtown storefront since 2015, and the dual identity is the point: the same room that sells natural wines in the afternoon transforms into a candlelit dining room with communal tables after dark.1Spencer's history and wine-shop-by-day model are described on the restaurant's website and in local coverage.
+Spencer is the answer to "where would a serious eater take a serious eater."
+Abby Olitzky and Steve Hall's room on Liberty has been a wine shop by day and a tasting-menu restaurant by night since 2015, and the dual identity is the whole pitch: the same shelves you browse for natural wine in the afternoon are the backdrop for a candlelit communal-table dinner after dark.1Spencer's history and wine-shop-by-day model are described on the restaurant's website and in local coverage.

-Expect precise, seasonal plates that lean toward restraint rather than spectacle.
-A roasted carrot that tastes more like a carrot than any carrot you have eaten at home.
-A piece of fish with a sauce built from whatever the farms sent that morning.
-The wine pairings are as thoughtful as the food, and given the wine shop downstairs, that is saying something.
+The cooking is the version of seasonal that means something.
+A roasted carrot that tastes more like a carrot than any carrot you've eaten at home.
+A piece of fish whose sauce was decided by what showed up that morning.
+The wine pairings are as considered as the food, which, given the shop downstairs, is the floor, not the ceiling.

 2. Echelon Kitchen & Bar (200 S Main St, Ann Arbor)

-The menu changes, but the approach stays constant: Michigan-raised proteins and produce, cooked with fire and served with confidence.
-A dry-aged steak from the hearth arrives with a char and a mineral depth that a gas grill cannot produce.
-Whole roasted vegetables, treated as main courses rather than sides, justify their place on the plate.
-The cocktail program is its own draw.
-The "Brine" martini is bracingly savory, and the "Modern Medicine," poured from a tabletop dispenser, is either theater or nonsense depending on your tolerance.
-The drink itself backs up the presentation.
+The menu rotates, but the operating thesis doesn't: Michigan proteins and produce, cooked with fire, served with the confidence of a kitchen that knows what it is.
+A dry-aged steak off the hearth comes out with a char and a mineral depth a gas grill can't fake.
+Whole roasted vegetables are treated as main courses, and they hold the position.
+The cocktail program is its own draw: the "Brine" martini reads bracingly savory, and the "Modern Medicine," poured at the table from a small dispenser, is theater that the drink itself backs up.

 3. La Serre at The Vanguard (213 Glen Ave, Ann Arbor)